People's Republic of Benin: Decline

 Benin tried to implement extensive programs of economic and social development, but did not get results.
 Mismanagement and corruption undermined the country's economy.
 The industrialization strategy by the internal market of Benin caused an escalation of foreign debt.
-Between 1980 and 1985, the annual service of its external debt raised from 20 to 49 million, while its GNP dropped from 1.402 to 1.024 billion and the stock of debt exploded from 424 to 817 million.
+Between 1980 and 1985, the annual service of its external debt raised from 20 to 49 million dollars, while its GNP dropped from 1.402 to 1.024 billion and the stock of debt exploded from 424 to 817 million.
 The three former presidents, Hubert Maga, Sourou Migan Apithy, and Justin Ahomadegbe (imprisoned in 1972) were released in 1981.

 A new constitution was adopted in 1978, and the first elections for the National Revolutionary Assembly were held in 1979.
 Kérékou was elected unopposed to a four-year term as president in 1980 and reelected in 1984.
 The National Revolutionary Assembly was nominally the highest source of state power, but in practice did little more than rubber-stamp decisions already made by Kérékou and the PRPB.

 In the 1980s, Benin's economic situation became increasingly critical.
 The country experienced high economic growth rates (15.6 percent in 1982, 4.6 percent in 1983 and 8.2 percent in 1984), but Nigeria's closure of its border with Benin led to a sharp decline in customs and tax revenues.
 The state was no longer able to pay the salaries of civil servants.
-Agriculture was disorganized, the Commercial Bank of Benin ruined, and communities were largely paralyzed due to lack of budget.
-On the political front, the violations of human rights, with cases of torture of political prisoners, contributed to social tension: the church and the unions opposed more openly the regime.
-Plans for the International Monetary Fund (IMF) imposed in 1987 draconian economic measures: 10% additional levy on wages, hiring freezes, and compulsory retirements.
-On June 16, 1989, the People's Republic of Benin signed with the IMF a first adjustment plan, in exchange for enhanced structural adjustment facility (ESAF) of 21.9 million Special Drawing Rights of the IMF.
-Changes that were promised in the agreement with the IMF included a reduction in public expenditure and tax reform, privatizations, reorganization or liquidation of public enterprises, a policy of liberalization and the obligation to enter into that borrowing at concessional rates.
+Agriculture was disorganized, the Commercial Bank of Benin was ruined, and communities were largely paralyzed due to a lack of budget.
+On the political front, the violations of human rights, with cases of torture of political prisoners, contributed to social tension: the church and the unions opposed the regime more openly.
+Plans for the International Monetary Fund (IMF) imposed in 1987 draconian economic measures: a 10% additional levy on wages, hiring freezes, and compulsory retirements.
+On June 16, 1989, the People's Republic of Benin signed with the IMF a first adjustment plan, in exchange for an enhanced structural adjustment facility (ESAF) of 21.9 million Special Drawing Rights of the IMF.
+Changes that were promised in the agreement with the IMF included a reduction in public expenditure and tax reform, privatizations, reorganization or liquidation of public enterprises, a policy of liberalization, and the obligation to enter into borrowing at concessional rates.
 The IMF agreement set off a massive strike of students and staff, requiring the payment of their salaries and their scholarships.
 On 22 June 1989, the country signed a rescheduling agreement first with the Paris Club, for a total of $199 million and Benin was granted a 14.1% reduction of its debt.